shikharchy/shikharchy.github.io/index.md

 Thank you for visiting my academic website. <br/>

 I am currently studying Bachelor of Science in Information Technology at [University of Vavuniya,Srilanka].
-I finished my Secondary education from Columbus Higher Secondary School,Nepal.<br/>
+I finished my Secondary education from Columbus Higher Secondary School,Nepal.
+I got chance to study in Srilanka through the Presidential Scholarship for Foreign Student programme which is taken care by [https://www.mohe.gov.lk/index.php?lang=en].<br/>

 I am broadly interested in different forms of artificial intelligence that carry out the assigned tasks robustly and reliably.
 In an **unsorted list**, I spend most of my time on: